Skip to content

 Conclusion

-• Robust security and compliance features
+• Rock-solid security and compliance features

-• Deep integration with Microsoft ecosystem
+• Deep integration with Microsoft’s entire ecosystem

-Integrations > MCP Server
+Integrations > MCP server

 Tallyfy’s MCP Server enables natural language interaction with workflows through AI assistants by providing tools for searching tasks and processes managing users and templates analyzing workflow health and creating automation rules without requiring API knowledge.

-Mcp Server > Using Tallyfy MCP Server with Claude (Text Chat)
+Mcp Server > Using Tallyfy MCP server with Claude (text chat)

-Mcp Server > Using Tallyfy MCP Server with ChatGPT
+Mcp Server > Using Tallyfy MCP server with ChatGPT

 Pro > Integrations